zziibbaa/ML_Portfolio/Machine_Learning/Bank_Marketing_Clustering/README.md

 - Number of Clusters: **6**

+The Elbow Method indicates that six clusters provide a reasonable trade-off between model simplicity and within-cluster similarity.

-The model successfully identified six distinct customer groups with different behavioral characteristics.
+The clustering process successfully segmented customers into six groups with different behavioral characteristics.

 ---